 1. Pre-qualify the applicant for life settlement viability

 In the prequalification phase, your life settlement broker will collect some basic information from you to determine if your policy is sellable.
 Your age is a significant data point; you need to be at least 65 to be eligible for a life settlement contract.
 Your broker will also ask you to provide a general description of your health and, possibly, to complete a medical questionnaire.
 And finally, you’ll share details of the policy itself, including the type of life insurance, the face amount, cash surrender value, annual premiums, and whether you have policy loans outstanding.

-Several types of cash-value life insurance policies are eligible for a life settlement contract, including variable life and universal life.
+Several types of cash-value life insurance policies are eligible for a life settlement contract, including whole life, variable life, and universal life.
 You could even sell a term policy that can be converted into permanent life insurance.
-Group and individual policies qualify, as well as some second-to-die policies.
-A second-to-die policy has two insureds, and the death benefit isn’t paid out until both pass away.

 2. Gather the necessary submission requirements

 After your broker determines that the policy qualifies for a life settlement contract, he or she will assemble a document package.
 This is a critical step in securing the best price for that policy.
 The documentation should include your basic information plus information about your insurance coverage, including evidence that you are the legal policy owner.
 But the details prospective buyers are most interested in have to do with your medical history.
 These include your health statement, completed medical questionnaire, health records from your physician, and any lifespan reports produced by a medical underwriter.
 To make a solid offer on your policy, life settlement providers need a complete view of your medical history.